Emergency (organization): Sudan

 The Salam Center for Cardiac Surgery in Khartoum serves over 50,000 patients every year.
-The 63-bed facility was designed by Studio TAMassociati and won the Aga Khan Award for Architecture in 2013.
+The 63-bed facility was designed by Studio Tamassociati and won the Aga Khan Award for Architecture in 2013.
 The Salam Center was the first facility in the African Network of Medical Excellence, a collaborative initiative with African health ministries to develop a better, more sustainable health system that addresses regional needs.

 The organization also runs a network of Pediatric Centers across the country: in Mayo, a suburb that evolved from a refugee camp on the outskirts of Khartoum, since December 2005, in Port Sudan since 2011, and in Nyala.
 Activities in Nyala were suspended in 2011 after the kidnapping of an EMERGENCY worker in Darfur, but resumed in 2020.

 Uganda

-The Children's Surgical Hospital in Entebbe is the second facility in the African Network of Medical Excellence, offering free pediatric surgery to children across the region.
+The Entebbe Children's Surgical Hospital is the second facility in the African Network of Medical Excellence, offering free pediatric surgery to children across the region.
 When the 72-bed hospital was opened in 2021, it tripled the number of pediatric surgical beds available in Uganda.
 The hospital was designed pro bono by architect Renzo Piano.